 Apparently at least one more.
 Thanks, Mom.

 My husband will love this!
-By the way…love that your mom is still teaching you
+By the way…love that your mom is still teaching you And your photos are amazing!
+You are getting good with that camera!

 I have just two things to add here.
 First, s delicious.
 Second, I had three years of high school French, have visited three times and still had no idea Lutece was.

+Looks delicious!
 Thanks for sharing!
 I will have to try this one out

 Yummy Char!!
 My tomatoes are ready in my garden.
 I’m going to try this out!!!